joelostblom/paper-rcourse/CONTRIBUTING.md

 2. Work on a defined issue that was assigned to you or that you self-assigned.
 3. Submit a PR specific to the issue to close it.
 If you are still working on it, include `WIP:` in the title of your PR.
+4. Write `Closes #issue_number` in the comment of your pull request if the PR closes an issue.

 Adding issues and dealing with labels, milestones, and assigning: